PureIso/DataBruteForce/README.md

  - Customise search method / efficience.
  - Create brute-force work and run at a later time.
  - Run brute force attack with multiple computers over TCP/IP.

+To do List - To contribute simple attempt the to do list
+ - Complete the - view work details view
+ - Complete enable and disable of form controls to prevent users from selecting unavailable options
+ - Complete the overloading checksum parameters to allow for search length
+ - Complete the functionality of the application acting as a server
+ - Complete the functionality of the application acting as a client
+ - Complete the TPL search

 Version
 ----